dkshahi/PythonCertification/PCEP.md

 The official [syllabus](https://pythoninstitute.org/certification/pcep-certification-entry-level/pcep-exam-syllabus/) can be reached here.

+I have a course about this on [udemy](https://www.udemy.com/course/becoming-pcep-python-certified-entry-level-programmer) that helps you prepare for the exam.

 You can apply for exam [here](https://edube.org/registration) and upon completion you will recieve this badge.

 ![PCEP.PNG](/pics/PCEP.PNG)